11 Jul Honey Almond Nougat

 - Leave the nougat to set at room temperature, then slice with a sharp, greased knife.
 Once sliced, be sure to wrap each piece with wax paper or greaseproof paper as the nougat will start to soften and spread if not wrapped.
 Store the wrapped nougat in a single layer in an airtight container at room temperature.

-* Liquid glucose and rice paper are available at baking stores.
+* Glucose syrup and rice paper are available at baking stores.
 If you can’t find rice paper, spray your lined tin generously with cooking spray to prevent sticking.